-|Shopping for a mortgage loan?
-We can help!
+|Searching for a loan?
+We can assist you!
 Give us a call today at 516-431-2009.
 Want to get started?
 Apply Online Now.|

 Do the Math

 You might offer to pay discount points (prepaid interest) to get a lower interest rate.
 When you pay (on average) three percent of the mortgage loan amount at the start, the savings for the life of the new mortgage loan can be substantial.
 You may be told that the points may be tax deductible, but as tax regulations can be ever-changing, we urge you to consult with a tax professional before making decisions based on this.

 Speaking of taxes, if your interest rate is reduced, it follows that you'll also be lowering the paid interest amount that you will be able to deduct from your federal income taxes.
 This is one more cost that borrowers take into account.
 We can help you do the math!
 Call us at 516-431-2009.

 Ultimately, for most the amount of up-front costs to refinance are made up soon in savings each month.
 We will work with you to determine which mortgage program is right for you, considering your cash on hand, the likelihood of selling your home in the near future, and what effect refinancing could have on your taxes.
 Call us at 516-431-2009 to get you started.